MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 Work-arounds:

 - Close the keyboard and reopen it by tapping the text field.
 - Incorrectly enter your password.
-When the keyboard is relaunched next time it will then work as expected.
+When the keyboard is relaunched next time, it will then work as expected.
 - Web Authentication, close the keyboard and select **Sign in from another device**.
 - If entering only numbers, a user may press and hold certain keys to open an expanded menu.
 - Using a USB keyboard.

-This does not affect:
+This doesn't affect:

 - Users who choose to use a personal account.